shumik11/APO-Companion/README.md

 ## ⚙️ Requirements

 -   Windows 10 / 11 (should also work on Windows 7 / 8)
--   .NET Desktop Runtime 8 (or newer) to run or build from source
+-   .NET Desktop Runtime 8 (or newer) to build from source
 -   [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) installed

 ## 📝 How to Use